 Becks Blue is perhaps the brand that comes to mind first when it comes to 0% beer.
 This taste test will be its true reckoning with the tasting public issuing its judgement.
-Log in now or join Which? to unlock our test results.
+Log in now or to unlock our test results.

 30p per 100ml

 This brew contains more than just your standard brewing ingredients, with additional ‘natural flavourings’ to add to the taste.
 Purists might not like the sound of adulterated lager, but our taste testers have the final say.
-Log in now or join Which? to unlock our test results.
+Log in now or to unlock our test results.

 34p per 100ml

 Budweiser’s 0% beer is no longer being made, but as of April 2020 it’s still available in plenty of online supermarkets.
 It’s going to be replaced by Bud Zero in the coming months.
 In the meantime, should you grab Prohibition while stocks last?
-Log in now or join Which? to unlock our test results.
+Log in now or to unlock our test results.

 23p per 100ml